 New opportunities are created every day in science as we learn more and more about our world.
-In the UK 20% of the workforce are employed in science roles, a total of 5.8 million people.
-With over 300 different careers, science jobs are one of the most fast growing and most demanded jobs in the UK and worldwide.
+Science jobs are one of the most fast growing and most demanded job areas in the UK and worldwide.

 Some interesting science careers

 Meteorology is the branch of science that studies the earth's atmosphere and how it causes changes in weather conditions.

 - You can get into this job through a university course or training with a professional body.

 - You can work as a forecaster and collect data from satellites, or work as a researcher and study weather patterns and changes of the climate.